afonsoc12/docker-ghorg/README.md

 You may set [any other environment variable](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) that ghorg expects or edit the configuration file.

-The sample [`config.yaml`](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) and [`reclone.yaml`](https://github.com/gabrie30/ghorg/blob/master/sample-reclone.yaml) files are added to `/config` folder, but do not interfere, unless you edit them.
+Sample [`config.yaml`](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) and [`reclone.yaml`](https://github.com/gabrie30/ghorg/blob/master/sample-reclone.yaml) files are added to `/config` folder, but do not interfere in the normal operation, unless they are changed.

-For more information, please consult [the official documentation](https://github.com/gabrie30/ghorg#readme) on [ghorg's repository](https://github.com/gabrie30/ghorg).
+For more information, please consult [the documentation](https://github.com/gabrie30/ghorg#readme) on [ghorg's repository](https://github.com/gabrie30/ghorg).

 ## Credits